estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a Doctoral candidate at the University of Bremen.
-My primary research fields are behavioral economics and the economics of digitization.
-I am specifically interested in exploring the economic implications of digital transformation, with a focus on platforms, regulation, and welfare.
+My primary research fields are behavioral economics and industrial organization.
+I am specifically interested in exploring the economic implications of digital transformation, with a focus on competition, regulation, and welfare.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 In January 2024, I am going to start a position as Postdoctoral Researcher at the [Department of Digital Economy](https://www.zew.de/en/research-at-zew/digital-economy#) at ZEW.